SleepyNinja0o/ZenggeBLEMeshBleak/README.md

 ZengeeBLEMeshBleak
 =========================================
-Ported Google's python-dimond library from bluepy to Bleak for use with Zengee BLE mesh devices.
+Building a python module for controlling Zengee BLE mesh devices using Bleak as the backend.<br/>
 Ultimate goal is Zengee Home Assistant integration.<br/>

 Requirements
 ------------